 4. Course Content 1.
-Brief description of the The course gives a broad overview of the archaeology, history course and its content and art history of the material culture and of the written including details of any sources from the 8th to the 12th centuries.
-Different aspects of sub-divisions the political, social, cultural and religious developments and changes within Scandinavia are treated here.
+Brief description of the course and its content including details of any sub-divisions The course gives a broad overview of the archaeology, history and art history of the material culture and of the written sources from the 8th to the 12th centuries.
+Different aspects of the political, social, cultural and religious developments and changes within Scandinavia are treated here.
 These include such aspects as the transition from paganism to Christianity, Viking Age burials, gender and social segregation, trade and plundering, rural and urban landscapes, as well as the development of an economy.